yyin-dev/MIT6.828/labNotes/lab4/lab4_summary.md

 ## Part C: Preemptive Multitasking and Inter-Process communication (IPC)

+Up to this point, we only have preemptive multitasking.
+The round-robin scheduling we implemented in Part B only functions when the user process voluntarily releases the CPU.

 ### Clock Interrupts and Preemption

 Explains `FL_IF` flag and the interrupt schemem in JOS.
 Implements hardware interrupt handling scheme.